ipavdev/ipavdev/README.md

 <br clear="both">

 ![](https://komarev.com/ghpvc/?username=sysadminmaster)<br>
 Hi, I'm a 16-year-old high school student who has been coding for four years.
 In addition to this, I have also done Code-for-Hire for two years to earn some income.
-Alongside that, I have worked on system administration and backend development for multiple game cheats.
+Alongside that, I have worked on system administration and backend development.
 I also have three years of networking knowledge, with a focus on Layers 1, 4, and 7.
 With this knowledge, I have been able to provide many people with protection against DDoS attacks.

 ###